Temerty Faculty of Medicine ↗ MD Program ↗

 • Best for: students who want the shortest possible commute and don't mind shared facilities

-• Watch out: less self-contained than Graduate House — confirm the room configuration before committing
+• Watch out: less self-contained than Graduate House, so confirm the room configuration before committing

 • How to apply: directly through Knox College, not central UofT Housing